TedTschopp/tedt.org/_posts/Drafts/2023-10-17-You-Have-My-Sword-and-My-Bow-and-My-Axe.md

 These weapons target everyone in the designated radius.

-- Size of the area determined by weapon.
+- Size of the area determined by weapon's Radius number.
 - All targets must be withing this range of all other targets.
 - Quite often a save/check can reduce the damage of area attacks.
 - Area attacks typically deal damage even on a miss or if targets make a successful check/save.

-### Blast (X) - Merged from Source 2
+#### Explosive (X)

 This weapon has an explosive component or is otherwise able to affect targets spread across a wide area.
-Upon a successful attack, damage is rolled against every target within the weapon’s Blast score in metres.
+Upon a successful attack, damage is rolled against every target within the weapon’s blast area.
 Dodge Reactions may not be made against a Blast weapon, but targets may dive for cover.
 Cover may be taken advantage of if it lies between a target and the centre of the weapon’s Blast.
+Cover will reduce damage in half.

+#### High-Explosive (X)

+This weapon has an explosive component or is otherwise able to affect targets spread across a wide area.
+Upon a successful attack, damage is rolled against every target within the weapon’s blast area.
+Dodge Reactions may not be made against a Blast weapon, but targets may dive for cover.
+Cover may be taken advantage of if it lies between a target and the centre of the weapon’s Blast.
+Cover will not reduce damage from high-explosive damage.

 ## Melee Weapons Overview